fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 The clearly formulated criticism is to be understood on this background.
 The text does not discuss why the promotion of Free Software is desirable, [see (related to the university context)](https://fsfw-dresden.de/programm).
 The article is heavily inspired by [Colin Percival's plan for open source software maintainers](http://www.daemonology.net/blog/2017-05-11-plan-for-foss-maintainers.html) and discussions in the FSFW groop meetings ("[Plena](https://fsfw-dresden.de#plenum)").
 This text was first published in German language: [Funding Freedom Initiative - Idee zur Finanzierung freier Softwareprojekte](https://fsfw-dresden.de/2018/08/funding-floss.html).

+The main thoughts of this post are also available as presentation slides prepared for 35C3 in the [fsfw-wiki](https://wiki.fsfw-dresden.de/doku.php/doku/funding-foss).

 ## Basic Observations